wordofwarning/wordofwarning.org/coronavirus/index.md

 Information to follow.

 ##### Information for artists + our community
-Please see Arts Council England's <a href="http://artscouncil.org.uk/covid-19" target="_blank">Coronavirus guidance page</a>, including information for grant recipients.
+Please see Arts Council England's <a href="http://artscouncil.org.uk/covid-19" target="_blank">Coronavirus guidance page</a> — includes information for ACE grant recipients.

+Please see Exeunt Magazine's <a href="http://exeuntmagazine.com/features/covid-19-resources-uk-theatre-freelancers" target="_blank">Covid-19 Resources for UK Theatre page</a> — an evolving collection of advice, resources + opportunities for people who work in theatre + are affected by coronavirus.